Apply Now arrow

 • As stated earlier, SBA loans are available to those who aren’t qualifying for loans at financial institutions.
 But that doesn’t mean that they’re easy to secure; SBA loans are highly competitive and you may need a FICO score of 720 or higher to qualify.

-• You may need to make a down payment of 10-20% of the purchase price, whereas, with equipment loans, you can get up to 100% financing.
+• You may need to make a down payment of 10-20% of the purchase price, whereas, with business equipment loans, you can get up to 100% financing.

-Unlike term loans and equipment loans, SBA loans only make sense in select circumstances.
+Unlike term loans and business equipment loans, SBA loans only make sense in select circumstances.
 But if you have exhausted all of your other small business loan options and you need an expensive piece of equipment, you might want to go down this road.

 4. Business Credit Cards